 Typically, animal products have a CLA concentration ranging from 0.34 to 1.07 g/100 g.
 But this concentration is not enough to meet the daily requirement that humans need to promote lean body mass.

-That is why a CLA-based food supplement can be the reinforcement we need to mobilize stubborn fat once and for all.
+That is why a dietary supplement based on CLA can be the reinforcement we need to mobilize stubborn fat once and for all.

-Lead a healthy lifestyle: combine foods with good fat with actions that help you mobilize stubborn fat such as HIIT sessions, a low-calorie diet, deep sleep, and lowering stress.
+Lead a healthy lifestyle: combine foods with good fat with actions that help you mobilize stubborn fat such as HIIT sessions, low-calorie diet, deep sleep and lower stress.

 Drink enough water.

-And it incorporates a natural and quality food supplement based on CLA to give that extra push to your healthy life.
+And it incorporates a natural, quality dietary supplement based on CLA to give that extra boost to your healthy life.